stashed/docs/docs/addons/nats/overview/index.md

 2. Then, she creates a `Repository` crd that specifies the backend information along with the secret that holds the credentials to access the backend.

-3. Then, she creates a `BackupConfiguration` crd targeting the [AppBinding](/docs/concepts/crds/appbinding.md) crd of the desired database.
-The `BackupConfiguration` object also specifies the `Task` to use to backup the database.
+3. Then, she creates a `BackupConfiguration` crd targeting the [AppBinding](/docs/concepts/crds/appbinding.md) crd of the respective NATS server.
+The `BackupConfiguration` object also specifies the `Task` to use to backup the NATS streams.

 4. Stash operator watches for `BackupConfiguration` crd.